-Under Children First, we are committed to providing a well-rounded education," said Deputy Chancellor of Infrastructure and Planning Kathleen Grimm.
+"Under Children First, we are committed to providing a well-rounded education," said Deputy Schools Chancellor Kathleen Grimm.
 "To supplement classroom work, we have been working with the Office of Emergency Management and our schools to incorporate the Ready Schools guides and the curriculum to help students in school and at home."